toksaitov/kernel-project/ubuntu-yakkety/Readme.md

         vim ~/ubuntu-*/task_info/get_task_info.c
         vim ~/ubuntu-*/task_info/include/task_info/task_info.h

-    The `task_info` directory contains implementation of two system calls named `get_pids` and `get_task_info`.
+    The `task_info` directory contains implementations of two system calls named `get_pids` and `get_task_info`.
 The first one returns a list of process IDs for all running tasks.
 The second returns task information for a specified process ID.

 44. Take a look at the structure used to represent threads and processes in the Linux kernel.
 You can find it at `include/linux/sched.h` under the name `task_struct`.

         vim ~/ubuntu-*/include/linux/sched.h

-    Check fields the `struct task_struct` contains.
+    Check the fields the `struct task_struct` contains.

 45. Study build rules for the new system calls in `task_info/Makefile`.